 - 9.1 Internal Audit will be appropriately staffed in terms of numbers, qualifications and experience, having regard to its objectives and to the standards within which it is required to operate. - 9.2 The Head of Internal Audit and Risk is responsible for ensuring that the resources of the internal audit section are sufficient to meet its responsibilities and achieve its objectives.
-They will also ensure that the appropriate mix of qualifications, experience and audit skills exist within the unit. - 9.3 If a situation arose whereby internal audit resources were insufficient, the Head of Internal Audit and Risk will discuss this with the Chief Finance Officer. - 9.4 Internal Auditors will maintain their professional competence through an appropriate ongoing development programme. - 9.5 It may be necessary, from time to time, to buy in either agency staff or subcontractors, of a suitable quality.
+They will also ensure that the appropriate mix of qualifications, experience and audit skills exist within the unit. - 9.3 If a situation arose whereby internal audit resources were insufficient, the Head of Internal Audit and Risk will discuss this with the Director of Resources, and the Audit Committee. - 9.4 Internal Auditors will maintain their professional competence through an appropriate ongoing development programme. - 9.5 It may be necessary, from time to time, to buy in either agency staff or subcontractors, of a suitable quality. - 9.6 Each auditor will be provided with adequate resources to fulfil their role, including hardware, software, training and access to any information required.